Exporting profiles

 Accessing the exported files

 You can access exported files from the export list.
-This list contains files exported by a workflow.
+This list contains files exported by a single export and a workflow.

 1. Go to Data Management icon Data Management > Export.